despotak/DnD_Character_Repository/Characters/Ariskia of Iyanden, A.K.A. Cpt. Phantom F. Harlock/Aeldari Armoury.md

 **Lethal Strike.** When you hit a creature with a melee weapon attack, you can expend psi points, up to your psi limit, to deal psychic damage to the target, in addition to the weapon's damage.
 The extra damage is 1d10 per psi point spent.
 The extra damage ignores resistance to phychic damage and treats immunity to psychic damage as resistance to phychic damage.

+> Based on the Mystic Psionic Weapon discipline

 **Armor Piercing.** Attacks with weapons or ammunition with the armor piercing trait are quite effective against armor, by either burning straight through it or passing through unsealed areas.
 * Armor Piercing (-1).
 Targets with natural armor or worn armor and an AC of 14 or better take a -1 penalty to AC.
 * Armor Piercing (-2).
 Targets with natural armor or worn armor and an AC of 16 or better take a -2 penalty to AC, in addition to the benefits of armor piercing (-1).